EDDYMENS/coding-terms-markdown/README.md

 Devless.deleteData("serviceName", "table", "id", 1, function(response){console.log(response)})
 ```
 **token:**
-You will need to set an access token incase you need to login a user
+You will need to set an access token incase you need to login a user .
-You can set user access token with ``Devless.setToken(token)``
+You can set user access token with ``Devless.setToken(token)`` .
-You can have access to the current token with ``Devless.getToken()`` or you can pass an option callback function to process the token.
+You can have access to the current token with ``Devless.getToken()`` or you can pass an optional callback function to process the token.
 ``Devless.getToken(callback)``

 **response structure**